tripzilch/tripzilch.github.io/masks/index.md

 MASKS continues Piter Pasma's journey generating 3D shapes, mathematical formulas expressing infinite variations, using unfathomably small amounts of code.

-3825 characters of inscrutably esoteric incantations, machine code, no external dependencies, running in the browser, etched onto the Ethereum blockchain.
+3825 characters of inscrutably esoteric incantations, computer code, no external dependencies, running in the browser, etched onto the Ethereum blockchain.

 Nobody makes their own mask.
 Culturally relevant and molded to perfection.
 Who is the great master, that checks the vibe?